simplifiedcourses/ngx-vest-forms/README.md

 }
 ```

-The `simplifiedForm` directive offers some basic outputs for us though:
+The `scVestForm` directive offers some basic outputs for us though:

 | Output               | Description                                                                                                                             |
 |----------------------|-----------------------------------------------------------------------------------------------------------------------------------------|